sass/sass/proposal/interleaved-declarations.md

 The *current style rule* is the CSS style rule that was created by the innermost [execution of a style rule], `@media` rule, `@supports` rule, unknown at-rule.
 **This may be overridden by the [execution of a declaration].**

-[execution of a style rule]: ../spec/style-rules.md#semantics
-[execution of a declaration]: #semantics

 ### Current Keyframe Block